ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IMissileRamjetProp.rst

 IMissileRamjetProp
 ==================

-.. py:class:: IMissileRamjetProp
+.. py:class:: ansys.stk.core.stkobjects.aviator.IMissileRamjetProp

    object

    Interface used to access the Ramjet propulsion options for a missile.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IMissileRamjetProp

 Overview
 --------